 Now, the demand for skilled workers is high, especially in the energy industry.
 CVCC has put together several programs, including one in solar power, to meet this growing need.

-You can read the full story at A Bright Future: CVVC Prepares a Solar Energy Workforce with Lynchburg Living Magazine.
+You can read the full story at A Bright Future: CVVC Prepares a Solar Energy Workforce with Lynchburg Business Magazine.

 - Solar Investment Tax Credit at SEIA.org